solana-labs/solana-ping-api/README.md

 ## Server Setup
 ### API Service
 API service for getting the results of ping service.
 Use `APIServer: Enabled: true` to turn on in in config-{cluster}.yaml.
-The default is true for mainnet but false for other clusters.

 ### PingService
 This is similar to  "solana ping" tool in solana tool but can do concurrent rpc query.
 It send transactions to rpc endpoint and wait for transactions is confirmed.
 Use `PingServiceEnabled: true` to turn on in config-{cluster}.yaml.
-The default is On.

 ### RetensionService
 Use `Retension: Enabled: true` in config.yaml to turn on.
 Default is Off.
 Clean database data periodically.

-### SlackReportService
+### ReportService
+Use `Report: Enabled:true` in config-{cluster}.yaml to turn on. ping-api service supports sedning report & alert to both slack and discord.
-Use `SlackReport: Enabled:true` in config-{cluster}.yaml to turn on.
-Default is On. send summary of ping result to a slack channel periodically.
+Use `Report: Slack: Report: Enabled:true` to turn on Slack Report.
+This sends summary of ping result to a slack channel periodically.

-### SlackAlertService
-Use `SlackReport: SlackAlert: Enabled: true`  in config-{cluster}.yaml to turn on.
-Default is On.
-If confirmation loss is greater than a thredhold, send an alert to a channel
+Use `Report: Slack: Alert: Enabled:true` to turn on Slack Alert.
+This will send alert when a event is triggered.
+See  **Alert Spam Filter** for more info.
+Use `Report: Discord: Report: Enabled:true` to turn on Discord Report.
+Use `Report: Discord: Alert: Enabled:true` to turn on Discord Alert.

 + Example:Run only API Query Server
 In config.yaml ServerSetup: